by Susan Flantzer © Unofficial Royalty 2017

 Even before the death of their brother, Clémentine’s siblings had a difficult childhood.
 The marriage of their parents started unhappy, remained unhappy, and the couple lived mostly separate lives.
 King Leopold had many mistresses and he made no real attempt to have a successful marriage.
 Queen Marie-Henriette was cold and inaccessible.
 Their mother showed no interest in the children and their father, who was only interested in his business in the Belgian Congo, did not spend time with his daughters.

-By the time Clémentine was eight-years-old, both her sisters had married and she was the only child left at home.
+By the time Clémentine was eight years old, both her sisters had married and she was the only child left at home.
 She grew up alone under the guidance of governesses who taught her French, German, music, history, and literature.
 Clémentine had a close relationship with her sister Stéphanie.
 The two sisters maintained a faithful correspondence and considered each other their best friend.
 Clémentine’s relationship with her father improved.
-In 1894, she got her own coach and could come and go without the permission of her mother.
+In 1894, she got her own coach and could come and go without her mother’s permission.
 By 1895, Queen Marie-Henriette moved to Spa, Belgium where she lived out the rest of her life at Hôtel du Midi, the home she had bought there.
 Clémentine replaced her as the first lady of the Belgian court.

 Clémentine fell in love with her first cousin Prince Baudouin of Belgium.
 Baudouin was the elder son of Prince Philippe, Count of Flanders, brother of King Leopold II who had become heir to the Belgian throne after the death of Leopold’s only son.
 Therefore, Baudouin was second in the line of succession.
 It appears that Clémentine and Baudouin were informally betrothed.
 Although accounts differ as to whether or not Baudouin was in favor of this arrangement, it was generally seen as the best way of uniting the cadet and main branches of the Belgian Royal Family.
 However, Baudouin died of influenza in January 1891 at the age of 21.